General Requirements For Businesses & Entities

 COVID-19 Response Plans: All businesses and entities continuing operations or resuming full operations are required to develop a plan to implement measures and institute safeguards to ensure a safe environment for their employees, customers, clients, and members.

-All open businesses and entities must re-evaluate any existing plan and update it to reflect current business practices and safeguards.
 The business plan must be provided to each employee or staff and posted publicly.

 The plan shall address, at a minimum, the following points:

 - instituting an employee health screening process;

 - employing enhanced cleaning and disinfecting protocols for the workplace, including regularly cleaning high-touch surfaces;

 - enhancing the ability of employees, customers and clients to wash hands or take other personal hygiene measures such as use of hand sanitizer; and

 - complying with social distancing requirements established by the CDC, including maintaining six-foot social distancing for both employees and members of the general public when possible and/ or employing other separation measures such as wearing face coverings or using barriers when social distancing is not possible.